 This is a critical error with serious consequences.
 Here's the simple breakdown:

-• DOT 3, DOT 4, DOT 5.1 are glycol-based and are generally compatible (though mixing lowers the overall boiling point to the lowest fluid's spec).
+- DOT 3, DOT 4, DOT 5.1 are glycol-based and generally compatible (though mixing lowers the overall boiling point to the lowest fluid's spec).

-Mixing DOT 5 into a system designed for glycol-based fluid will cause chemical reactions that can lead to swollen seals, gelled fluid, and complete brake failure.
+Mixing DOT 5 into a system designed for glycol-based fluid can cause chemical reactions that lead to swollen seals, gelled fluid, and complete brake failure.
 Always use the fluid type stamped on your master cylinder cap or listed in your owner's manual.

 Misconception 7: "A Good Bleed Lasts Forever"

-Brake hydraulics are a sealed system, but not a perfectly static one.
+Brake hydraulics are a sealed system, but not perfectly static.
 Over time, glycol-based fluid absorbs moisture from the air through the reservoir and even through microscopic pores in rubber hoses.
 This moisture lowers the fluid's boiling point and promotes internal corrosion.
-Furthermore, any component replacement down the line opens the system to air.
+Plus, any component replacement opens the system to air.

 Think of brake fluid as a maintenance item.
-A complete flush every 2-3 years is cheap insurance.
-Bleeding isn't just a repair procedure; it's a core part of preventative maintenance for your most important safety system.
+A complete flush every 2–3 years is cheap insurance.
+Bleeding isn't just a repair procedure; it's core preventative maintenance for your most important safety system.

 The Bottom Line for Your Toolbox

 Brake work demands respect for the physics and chemistry involved.
-Choose a bleeding method known for its effectiveness, not just its apparent convenience.
+Choose a bleeding method known for effectiveness, not just convenience.
 Follow the factory procedure to the letter.
 Keep everything clean.
-And most importantly, if you complete the job and that pedal still doesn't feel rock-solid, stop driving the car and get a professional opinion.
-There's no trophy for finishing a brake job that isn't right, but there are very serious consequences for getting it wrong.
+And most importantly: if you finish the job and that pedal still doesn't feel rock-solid, stop driving the car and get a professional opinion.
+There's no trophy for finishing a brake job that isn't right, but there are serious consequences for getting it wrong.

 This information is for educational purposes.
 Always consult your vehicle's service manual and follow proper safety procedures.
 If you're unsure about any step, consult a qualified mechanic.
 Brake system work is critical to vehicle safety.